ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * issued to the same client C; and
 * issued for the same RS.

-In case the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), what is defined above applies, with the difference that the token series is associated with all the RSs in the group-audience, as indicated by their respective AUTH_CRED_RS.
+If the access token is issued for a group-audience (see {{Section 6.9 of RFC9200}}), what is defined above applies, with the difference that the token series is associated with all the RSs in the group-audience, as indicated by their respective AUTH_CRED_RS.

 ## AS-to-C: Response # {#as-c}